jameshfisher/jameshfisher.com/_posts/2017-08-12-xcode-build-dmg-for-distribution-macos.md

   - app-distribution
   - app-development
 taggedAt: '2024-03-26'
+summary: >-
+  Package a macOS app for distribution outside the Mac App Store by archiving it in Xcode, exporting it with a Developer ID signature, then creating a .dmg disk image.
 ---

 To release a MacOS app through the Mac App Store, there is an integrated wizard in Xcode.
 Distributing your MacOS app outside the Mac App Store is less documented.